explosion/spaCy/website/docs/models/index.md

 This is also the source of spaCy's internal compatibility check, performed when you run the [`download`](/api/cli#download) command.

-## Pretrained pipeline design {#design}
+## Trained pipeline design {#design}

-The spaCy v3 pretrained pipelines are designed to be efficient and configurable.
+The spaCy v3 trained pipelines are designed to be efficient and configurable.
 For example, multiple components can share a common "token-to-vector" model and it's easy to swap out or disable the lemmatizer.
 The pipelines are designed to be efficient in terms of speed and size and work well when the pipeline is run in full.

-When modifying a pretrained pipeline, it's important to understand how the components **depend on** each other.
+When modifying a trained pipeline, it's important to understand how the components **depend on** each other.
 Unlike spaCy v2, where the `tagger`, `parser` and `ner` components were all independent, some v3 components depend on earlier components in the pipeline.
 As a result, disabling or reordering